MariaWeckstrom/PortfolioProject1/README.md

 # Space War

 ## Overview
 This game was made as a school project.
 The goal was to independently create a game that takes inspiration from a classic game.
 The inspiration for this game was Space Invaders.
 The game was made using Unity.
+Sound effects and music were taken from Unity Asset Store, visuals were self-made.

 ## Screenshots
 ![image](https://github.com/MariaWeckstrom/PortfolioProject1/assets/111729331/689a6b14-9f7a-4216-b414-60c5526824ec)